 Planning to spend 2 days in Portland and wondering what you should do, see, and eat?
-Keep reading to find out all the cool things to do in Portland, Oregon!
+Keep reading to find out all the cool things to do in a weekend in Portland, Oregon!

 Ah, Portland…it is every bit as weird (their slogan is “keep Portland weird, after all), wacky, and hipster as the show Portlandia portrays it to be, but it is also such a beautiful, vibrant city with a laid back PNW vibe.
 The city is known for coffee, its eccentric yet hip locals, beer, donuts, the greenery, and views of the Willamette River and surrounding mountains.

 Because Portland is only a one hour flight away from San Francisco (aka my old home, and only two hours from my new home of Orange County/LA), it has become one of my favorite places for a weekend getaway.
 Basically, I decided to write this post because I am itching to get back ASAP (currently stalking some cheap flights as we speak).

 What does one do when spending 2 days in Portland?
-Here are my picks for all the things you should do, see, and most importantly, eat in Portland:
+Here are my picks for all the things you should do, see, and most importantly, eat in a weekend in Portland!